1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 ```

-Writing this code in the Source tab as a [snippet](https://developer.chrome.com/devtools/docs/authoring-development-workflow#snippets) and checking the output by running `table(nominations)` in the console
+Writing this code in the Source tab as a [snippet](https://developer.chrome.com/devtools/docs/authoring-development-workflow#snippets) and checking the output by running `table(nominations)` in the console creates a pleasantly short feedback loop.
+Getting more information from each nomination is simple - just set a breakpoint inside the `else` block and try looking for something else that can be programtically read from the text.